SmartSLA/smartsla-docker-dev/README.md

 COMPOSE_FILE=docker-compose.yml
 ```

-That way, you get the recent released version of SmartSLA frontend and backend.
+That way, you get the **recently released version** of SmartSLA frontend and backend.

 ### Preview mode
-This mode allows you to use the most recent images of SmartSLA products, meaning the unreleased version currently under development.
+This mode allows you to use the **most recent images** of SmartSLA products, meaning the **unreleased version** currently under development.

 You need to export in your `COMPOSE_FILE` env the `docker-compose.preview.yml` **in addition to** the basic `docker-compose.yml`.
 Example of `.env` content with ESN: